chiefenne/PyAero/docs/load.rst

 ------------------------------

 The :menuselection:`File --> Open` menu is the standard way to load airfoil contour data.
 The shortcut assigned to this menu is :kbd:`CTRL-o`.
-Clicking :guilabel:`Open` or applying the respective shortcut provides a dialog that allows to select files or browse directories.
+When clicking this menu or applying the respective shortcut, a file dialog pops up.
+It allows to select files or browse directories.

-.. note:: The keyboard shortcuts are rendered as uppercase letters in the GUI (see following figure).
-Nevertheless, always lowercase letters need to be pressed.

 .. _figure_menu_open:
 .. figure::  images/menu_open.png